fluree/docs.flur.ee/src/content/docs/smart-functions/rules.md

 ## Rules

 When creating a rule, you specify a collection, predicate/s, and smart functions.
-That rule can then be connected to particular users and auth records.
+That rule can then be connected to particular auth records.

-For example, a user can be connected to a rule regarding the `person` collection and the `person/handle` predicate.
-If they issue a query or transaction that includues `person/handle`, then the smart functions attached to the rule are triggered.
+For example, a auth can be connected to a role that references rules in the `person` collection and the `person/handle` predicate.
+If that auth record issues a query or transaction that includes `person/handle`, then the smart functions attached to the auth's roles are triggered.

 - If all of the smart functions return true, then the transaction goes through or the query results get returned.